Frequently asked questions

 What documents and identification do we need to provide the celebrant?

-• Evidence of the end of any previous marriage/s e.g. divorce certificate, death certificate
+Evidence of the end of a previous marriage e.g. divorce certificate, death certificate

 In some exceptional cases a Statutory Declaration may be acceptable.
 If you cannot provide any of the above, discuss with your celebrant.